VoluntasTua/scripture-study-guide/quran/mecca-week-3/sura-19.md

 ## Introduction

-This sura is unusual in that it divides into two parts, as opposed to the usual three.
-The first part \(which contains 2/3 of the sura\) does, however, consist of the usual tripartite structure, in this case of 14 + 25 + 25 \(not counting the _muqaṭṭaʿāt_ in the first ayah\).
+This sura contains six sections.
+The first four describe Biblical prophets while the last two contain a polemic confirming revelation.
+The first two sections retell a story from the New Testament, namely the Gospel of Luke, regarding the parents of John the Baptist and Jesus respectively.
+The middle two sections refer to prophets from the Torah, especially Abraham.

 ## Zechariah and Mary